bharat1611/Neo4j---Fraud-Detection---Insurance-Claims/README.md

 **•	Neo4j:** It is an open-source, NoSQL graph database that allows the users to store, relate, and display data in the form of graphs for better visualization and understanding.
 It uses the language cypher.

+## How to predict fraud using ML :

+Machine Learning is gives us many models/algorithms that we can use to solve such problems.
+The steps are in the following order :

+•	 Import the libraries and dataset: We first import the necessary libraries and the dataset that will be required.
+In this case we use pandas, numpy, and seaborn.
+We then import our dataset – ‘insurance_claims.csv’ by using

+ df = pd.read_csv('/content/insurance_claims.csv')

+**•	Pre-Processing Data:** After importing the dataset, we pre-process the data to look for missing values, NaN values and to check the datatypes used in the dataset.

+**•	Visualize Missing Values:** After the pre-processing, we look at the data in the form of graphs and see the missing values, to better understand our dataset.

+**•	Handling Missing Values:** We then handle the missing values by replacing then with 0.
+We then drop the unnecessary labels from our dataset.

+**•	Outliers Detection:** We then detect the outliers and train our categorical variables for the classification algorithm.

+**•	Use ML algorithm: After everything has been done, we apply the ML classification algorithm to test our model.